 ‘Nel evoluzione i microbi simbiotici hanno la capacita’ di fornire la necessaria composti organici (aminoacidi essenziali, vitamine) e possano prendere energia da fonti diverse.’

-I kept myself amused by learning the Italian words for gastroenteritis, diarrhea, gut, carrier, brain storm, networking, long term well being, etc.
+I kept myself amused by learning the Italian words for gastroenteritis, diarrhoea, gut, carrier, brainstorm, networking, a long term well being, etc.

 I had a little laugh when the translating program translated the word for ‘stools’ as the defecation sense into the word ‘sgabelli’ which is in the sitting down sense, two very different meanings!

-On the whole my job was a healthy mental work out and while I was undertaking it I couldn’t wait to get it over and done with, but now that it’s done I can see the benefits!
+On the whole, my job was a healthy mind work out and while I was undertaking it I couldn’t wait to get it over and done with, but now that it’s done I can see the benefits!